 You may not want to go out but …

 If we’ve tempted you to Brighton to stay in this seductive melting pot of kitsch and cool, then we get it, that you may not want to leave the hotel.
-But don’t forget Brighton and Hove have so much on offer from the eclectic lanes and North Laine, the British Airways i360 viewing tower, the Royal Pavillion and Brighton Dome, the Pier and luxurious hangout at Rockwater in Hove.
+But don’t forget Brighton has so much on offer from the eclectic lanes and North Laine, the British Airways i360 viewing tower, the Royal Pavillion and Brighton Dome, the Pier and luxurious hangout at Rockwater in Hove.
 So you may need to stay for more than one night!

 The Pelirocco’s website is a thing of bold brightness and beauty in its own right and it’s packed to the seams with packages and more information. https://www.hotelpelirocco.co.uk/ Shall we meet in the bar at 7pm?